dgroomes/stackoverflow-look-back/README.md

   a standalone component.
 Similarly, I want a `core/` component which is the core of the SO Look Back Tool and it should be far away from the vendor-specific code (stuff like web extension IDs and manifests)
 * [x] DONE (It's not perfect, it should exit earlier.
 But I don't want to deal with Bash traps/catch yet) Fix the `build.sh` script to not exit when TypeScript compilation fails when the `--watch` option is used
+* [x] DONE Clean up the relationship between `web-load-source.ts`, `posts-viewer.ts`, `web-injected.ts` and `content-script-bootstrapper.ts`.
+    * This work depends on the completion of the `web-extension-framework/`.
+* [x] DONE implement the `web-extension-framework`
+    * DONE incorporate the `rpc-framework` into the `web-extension-framework`
+    * Note: I am not consistent with the way I separate or fail to separate "this is for the web page" with "this is for a popup script".
+Sometimes I say, "this is for the web page and nothing else", but really it can be for a popup script too because a popup script has its own web page (sort of... it has a page-like thing...).
+* [x] DONE Create a `BackendWiring` abstraction similar to `PageWiring`

 ## Background